Hard Water in Perth: Which Suburbs Are Worst?

 Does Perth Hard Water Affect Your Skin?

 Yes, it can.
 Calcium and magnesium in hard water react with soap.
-Instead of rinsing off clean, they leave a thin film on your skin.
+They do not rinse off cleanly.
+Instead, they leave a thin film on your skin.
 Your skin feels dry and tight after a shower.
 People in northern Perth suburbs notice this more than people in softer zones.
-Hard water won’t cause a skin condition.
+Hard water will not cause a skin condition.
 But it can make dry skin worse.

-Moving to a northern Perth suburb explains most new skin complaints.
-See hard water effects on skin for the full picture.
+If you moved to a northern Perth suburb, that may explain new skin complaints.
+See our article on hard water effects on skin for more.

 Does Perth Hard Water Affect Your Hair?

 Yes.
 Hard water leaves mineral deposits on your hair shaft.
 Your hair feels heavy, looks dull, and gets harder to manage.
-Shampoo doesn’t lather properly in hard water.
-You use more product and still don’t get clean results.
+Shampoo does not lather properly in hard water.
+You use more product and still do not get clean results.
 This is one of the most common complaints from residents in Perth’s northern hard water zones.

-Over time, the effects of hard water on hair include dryness, breakage, and scalp irritation.
+Over time, the hard water effects on hair can include dryness, breakage, and scalp irritation.

 What About Appliances and Fixtures?